fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/prep.md

 ## Preparing for the first class

 Course material for the first class is here: <https://fablabbrighton.github.io/digital-fabrication-module/course-notes-lm225-2020/intro>.
-This page tells you **what you need to bring**.
+This page also tells you **[what you need to bring](https://fablabbrighton.github.io/digital-fabrication-module/course-notes-lm225-2020/handbook#things-you-will-need)**.
+FOr week 1, the most important thing to bring is a computer.

 ### 1. Prepare a presentation
-To help us get to know one another, and to help me tailor content on the course to your interests, I would like each of you to **make a short (2-3 minute) presentation about yourselves**.
+To help us get to know one another, and to help me tailor content on the course to your interests, I would like each of you to **prepare a short (2-3 minute) presentation about yourselves**.

 * Tell us who you are, and what you're interested in making (in this module or more broadly)
 * Bring something you've made (on your course, or not), and talk about how and why you made it